ibm-cloud-docs/CDN/faqs.md

 ## Why doesn't my hostname load on the browser when choosing IBM Cloud Object Storage (COS) as the origin?

-When your IBM Cloud CDN is configured to use IBM COS as the object storage, accessing the website directly will not work.
-You must specify the complete request path in the browser's address bar (for example, www.example.com/index.html).
+When your IBM Cloud CDN is configured to use IBM COS as the object storage, direct access to the website will not work.
+You must specify the complete request path in the browser's address bar (for example, `www.example.com/index.html`).
 This behavior is caused by the index document limitation in IBM COS.

 ## What is the largest file size that can be delivered via Akamai CDN?

 Attempts to retrieve or deliver files larger than 1.8GB will receive a `403 Access Forbidden` response for the default performance configuration.
 If Large File Optimization is enabled, file downloads up to 320GB are possible.

-## What are the rules for Bucket names?

-Bucket names:
-  * must be at least 1 character
-  * can be no more than 199 characters long
-  * can contain letters (both uppercase and lowercase letters are allowed), numbers, and hyphens
-  * must **not** be formatted as an IP address (for example, 127.0.0.1)
-  * **cannot** start with a period (.)
-  * can end with a period (.)
-  * Only one period (.) is allowed between labels (for example, my..ibmcloud.bucket is not allowed).

-**NOTE**: Although uppercase letters and periods can pass validation, we suggest always using DNS-compliant Bucket names.

 ## I received notification that my Origin Certificate is expiring.
 What do I do now?

-Follow the steps outlined in [this](https://community.akamai.com/docs/DOC-7708) article from Akamai.
+Follow the steps outlined in [this article](https://community.akamai.com/docs/DOC-7708) from Akamai.

 ## What is a Byte-range request, and how does it work with Akamai CDN?